Assured Pathway entry to Medicine and Dental Medicine for international students

 - English language competency requirement

-All Direct Pathway applicants are required to meet the standard English language competency level for The University of Western Australia.
+All Assured Pathway applicants are required to meet the standard English language competency level for The University of Western Australia.

 - Eyesight requirements – DMD only